Picture Gallery

 Photo

 Cylinder Room, 1960s.
-Alf Chambers, Gravure Process, is shown at work.
+Alf Chambers (Gravure Process) at work.
 (Courtesy of Tony Martin)

 Photo

 Cylinder storage, 1966 (#1).
-A cylinder is moved to the cylinder store on a trolley.
+A gravure cylinder is moved to the Cylinder Store on a trolley.
 (Courtesy of Digby Wakeman)

 Photo